stablekernel/aqueduct/source/docs/tut/getting-started.md

   router.route("/heroes/:id");
 ```

 For a request to match this route, it must take the form of `/heroes/1`, `/heroes/2`, and so on.
-When we write code to handle this operation, we can use whatever the value of `id` is in our code.
+When we write code to handle this operation, we can use the value of `id`.
 The route `/heroes/:id` *does not*, however, match the path `/heroes`.
 We'd like it to - it would mean that our `HeroesController` can handle the logic for both of our operations, `GET /heroes` and `GET /heroes/:id`.
-We can wrap segments in route in square brackets to mark them as optional.
+We can wrap a segment in route in square brackets to mark it as optional.

 Modify the route in `entryPoint` add an optional `id` path variable to `/heroes`: